Homemade Eclairs Recipe

 2. Get ready for piping.
 Transfer the dough into a piping bag fitted with a large tip.
 I use a Wilton 6B, which has an opening of approximately 15mm in diameter (a bit more than half an inch).
 Alternatively, use a plastic food bag with a corner cut off.
 The eclairs won’t look as elegant, but they will taste just as delicious.

 3. Pipe.
-Pipe the dough onto the prepared baking tray, forming strips about half an inch wide and 2-3 inches long, leaving a little more than an inch of space between each strip to allow for expansion.
+Pipe the dough onto the prepared baking tray, forming strips about an inch wide and 4-5 inches long (or 3 inches for mini eclairs).
+Leave about an inch of space between each strip to allow for expansion.
 Hold the piping bag at a 45-degree angle and pipe the eclair in one slow and smooth action.
-If the end of the eclair has an irregular shape that bothers you, you can smooth it out using wet fingers.
+Use a wet finger to smooth out the tip at the end of the eclair.

 (Skip this section if you’re making a different filling.)